mycargus/koala-tea/README.md

 Folks may gradually improve with experience, books, and blogs, and if they're lucky they'll stumble upon the best ones.
 Even then, how does one know whether their resources espouse scientifically proven methods or yet another anecdotal "this worked great for me but your mileage may vary" suggestion?

-Sadly, "software engineering" is sometimes a joke amongst other engineering professionals.
-We don't have standard certifications like those of Civil or Electrical engineering.
-Overall we lack data-driven science and don't even attempt to discover the best way to produce software.
-For example, software development teams often make technical decisions based on their collective or individual experience.
-As a result, in many companies and throughout the profession as a whole, "XP" (eXperience Points) have become the de facto authority instead of science.
+Science and experimentation ought to be our authoritative guidepost, not experience.

 There must be a better way to do software.